-Ms. Kesler has a Masters in Business Administration from Virginia

-Commonwealth University.
-She also studied Business Administration at Virginia

-Commonwealth University and Chemical Engineering and Finance at Virginia

-Polytechnic Institute and State University.
+Ms. Kesler has a Masters in Business Administration from Virginia Commonwealth University.
+She also studied Business Administration at Virginia Commonwealth University and Chemical Engineering and Finance at Virginia Polytechnic Institute and State University.

 1 (WHEREUPON, Company Exhibit JEB-1,

 2 Confidential Schedules 1-7, is

 3 marked for identification as

 4 prefiled and received into

 5 evidence.
 Confidential filed

 6 under seal.)

 7 (WHEREUPON, the prefiled direct

 8 testimony and Appendix A of JARVIS

 9 E. BATES is copied into the record

 10 as if given orally from the

-11. stand.)
+11 stand.)

 12

-13 ,
+13

 14

-15 •
+15

 16

 17

 18

 19

-20 1
+20

 21

-22.
+22

-23 •
+23

 24

-DIRECT TESTIMONY OF JARVIS E. BATES ON BEHALF OF DOMINION ENERGY NORTH CAROLINA BEFORE THE NORTH CAROLINA UTILITIES COMMISSION

-DOCKET NO. E-22, SUB 577
+DIRECT TESTIMONY OF JARVIS E. BATES ON BEHALF OF DOMINION ENERGY NORTH CAROLINA BEFORE THE NORTH CAROLINA UTILITIES COMMISSION DOCKET NO. E-22, SUB 577

 1 Q. Please state your name, business address, and position with Virginia 2 Electric and Power Company ("Dominion Energy North Carolina" or the 3 "Company").
 4 A. My name is Jarvis E. Bates, and my title is Energy Conservation Compliance 5 Consultant for Dominion Energy North Carolina.
 My business address is 600 6 East Canal Street, Richmond, Virginia 23219.
-My educational background 7 and experience are detailed in Appendix A. 8 Q. Please describe your area of responsibility with the Company.
+My educational background 7 and experience are detailed in Appendix A. 8 0 Please describe your area of responsibility with the Company.
+0 Q. riease describe your area of responsibility with the Company.
 9 A. I am responsible for cost and reporting compliance matters in the Company's 10 Energy Conservation ("EC") department including: (1) cost preparation and 11 cost oversight associated with the demand-side management ("DSM") and 12 energy efficiency ("EE") programs ("DSM/EE Programs" or "Programs"); 13 (2) cost compliance with DSM/EE Program related rider requirements; and 14 (3) EC department internal and external regulatory and managerial cost 15 reporting.
 16 Q. What is the purpose of your testimony in this proceeding?

-17 A. My testimony supports the Company's request to recover all reasonable and 18 prudent costs incurred in adopting and implementing the Company's portfolio
+A. My testimony supports the Company's request to recover all reasonable andprudent costs incurred in adopting and implementing the Company's portfolio